daniel-keogh/graph-theory/OVERVIEW.md

 - Introduction to the Theory of Computation by Michael Sipser (3rd Edition) - The above sections about finite automata are adapted heavily from Chapter One of this book.

-- [Regular Expression Matching Can Be Simple And Fast - Russ Cox](https://swtch.com/~rsc/regexp/regexp1.html) - Provides a good explanation of Thompon's construction and it's advantages over real-world regex implementations built into many programming languages, including Python.
+- [Regular Expression Matching Can Be Simple And Fast - Russ Cox](https://swtch.com/~rsc/regexp/regexp1.html) - Provides a good explanation of Thompon's construction and it's advantages over the real-world regex implementations built into many programming languages, including Python.
 The site also provides further information on DFAs and NFAs.

 - [Computerphile - Reverse Polish Notation and The Stack](https://www.youtube.com/watch?v=7ha78yWRDlE) - Provides a good explanation of Reverse Polish Notation and why it is useful in computation.